What Kind of Machine Learning do you really need?

 All hope is not lost for those that wish to deploy deep learning models on mobile devices, either.
 Many of the popular deep learning frameworks have turned their eye to the mobile space in recent years.
 Tensorflow Lite, Core ML, and Caffe2Go are just some of the frameworks allowing you to get your deep learning model onto a mobile device easily.
 They each make use of techniques like model compression, reducing input size, and constraints on network size to make it happen.

-Whether you’re building a Chatbot to augment your users’ therapy sessions, analyzing EEG data from their peripheral devices, or screening their medical scans for anomalies, the healthcare industry has a deep need for machine learning solutions.
+Whether you’re building a Chatbot to augment your users’ therapy sessions, analyzing EEG data from their peripheral devices or screening their medical or brain scans for anomalies, the healthcare industry has a deep need for machine learning solutions.
 From the clinic to the app store, there are more opportunities opening up for an enterprising app developer every day.

 When it all comes down to it, though, the machine learning algorithm you choose for your killer healthcare app depends on the data you collect, what functionality you want your app to have, and what the limitations of your architecture are going to be.
 Topflight can help you navigate these complexities with ease.
 We’ll narrow down the space of possibilities and get you from idea to execution faster than a decision tree can spit out a prediction.